XinleiSherry/JobApplicationTracker/README.md

 ## Installation
 1. Clone the repository
 2. Open it in your favourite editor
-3. Run yarn install/ npm install to install node modules
+3. Start the Mongo local server
+4. Run npm install, npm start and npm build
-4. install required dependencies and open website on heroku
+5. Install required dependencies and open website on heroku

 ## Build Dependencies and Instructions
 npm init -y